ethercrab-rs/ethercrab/NOTES.md

   <https://medium.com/high-performance-network-programming/recapitulating-af-xdp-ef6c1ebead8>)
 - Busy polling seems to be good for running driver and app on same core?
   <https://github.com/xdp-project/bpf-examples/tree/5343ed3377471c7b7ef2237526c8bdc0f00a0cef/AF_XDP-example#busy-poll-mode>
-- `libbpf` can (does?) load a default program if one is not provided
+- `libbpf` loads a default program if one is not provided
 - `xsk` functions are provided by `libxdp`, which builds on top of `libbpf`.
 Mentioned [here](https://www.mankier.com/3/libxdp#Using_AF_XDP_sockets).
 - `afxdp-rs` uses XDP stuff from `libbpf-sys` 0.7.0, however this is pretty out of date